 5. View Potential Locations

-Like any property investment be sure you pay a visit to a few locations you have in mind before making a commitment.
-Often times our minds, and the voices of the sales persons, can make a situation seem much different to a reality.
+Like any property investment, you should visit a few locations you have in mind before committing.
+So often, our minds and the voices of the sales persons can make a situation seem much different from reality.

-For example, in regards to heavy traffic – don’t just take a landlord’s word for it, spend a day or so in the location yourself to be sure it is as you expect.
-Also, be sure to pay close attention to the people who are frequently passing the location and make sure they are the clientele you are targeting or would like to.
+For example, regarding heavy traffic, don’t just take a landlord’s word for it.
+Instead, spend a day or so in the location yourself to be sure it is as you expect.
+Also, be sure to pay close attention to the people who are frequently passing the location and ensure they are the clientele you are targeting or would like to.

 Lastly, make sure the location is as convenient for you and others to find and get to as you believe.
-Is it easily noticeable from the street or tucked inside a strip mall?
+For example, is it easily noticeable from the street or tucked inside a strip mall?
 Is there convenient parking or public transit nearby?
-Etc

-Your own professional photography studio is an important aspect of your brand and being a professional.
-Not having one is a bit like living with your parents and having a significant other.
-Theoretically it can work but the longer it drags on the more awkward it becomes.
+Theoretically, it can work, but the longer it drags on, the more awkward it becomes.
 It’s OK for a little while at the beginning, but - sooner rather than later – it’s best for all involved to branch out on your own.
 Use this guideline to help you take that next step with your business and brand and make yourself even more professional than you already are.